thomasgalland/hlsdump/README.md

 How to install it ?
 ----------------
 - Please install before FFMPEG if you whant some statistics and a MP4 file totaly correct.
-- No NPM package for now
+- With NPM
+    $ npm install hlsdump

 Statistics :
 ------------